hnobi/phone-frontend/README.md

 The components are independable on one another and all the application logic are done in a center component ```app.js ```.
 The center component is also responsible for state management.
 I used this component to maintain my state changes instead of using Reduce or ContextApi because the application is fetching data from one endpoint.

-I also make use of SCSS and BEM for better css structure, in order to css follow the Html structure.
+I also make use of SCSS and BEM for better CSS structure, in order for CSS to follow the Html structure.
 It provides benefits of nesting selectors

 ## Author
  Hammed